 Her first novel ‘The Country Girls’ is often highlighted for breaking social issues in Ireland following World War Two.
 Throughout her career, she has written over twenty works of fiction and a biography about James Joyce and Lord Byron.

 She has received various awards for her writing works in 2001 and she was honoured with the Irish Pen Award.
 Her short story collection ‘Saints and Sinners’ won the critical acclaimed Frank O’Connor International Short Story Award in 2011.

 Furthermore, Edna O’Brien’s work is known for helping to change Irish fiction by bringing women’s experiences to the pages.

-This list of famous Irish women doesn’t even scape the barrel of the incredible, fearless and talented women from Ireland.
+This list of famous Irish women doesn’t even escape the barrel of the incredible, fearless, and talented women from Ireland.
 Are there any inspirational Irish women that inspire you?
 We would love to know!

 Other blogs that might interest you: Famous Irish People Who Made History in Their Lifetime | Famous Irish Authors Who Helped Promote Irish Tourism | 100 Best Irish Historical Fiction to Consider Reading |